 Note: Enroll in the Advance Tajweed course to learn Rules of Raa Saakinah with expert Egyptian Tajweed tutors.

-Start Your Tajweed Journey Today
+Start Your Tajweed Learning Journey Today

 b) Tarqeeq (Light Sound)